turbo-sim/turboflow/_sources/source/tutorials/performance_prediction.rst.txt

         y_keys=["mass_flow_rate"], # y-axis key
         xlabel="Total-to-static pressure ratio", # axis x-label
         ylabel="Mass flow rate [kg/s]", # axis y-label
-        title="Mass flow rate", # axis title
-        filename=filename, # filename if figure should be saved outdir=outdir, # output directory if figure should be saved save_figs=True,
+        title="Turbine mass flow rate", # axis title filename="mass_flow_rate", # filename if figure should be saved outdir="figures", # output directory if figure should be saved save_figs=True,
     )

+    plt.show()

 Note that if the excel file contain a whole performance map (e.g. a range of pressure ratios and angular speed), it is convenient to filter out a subset of this file (e.g. results at one specific angular speed).
 Here is an example, where